SystemsApproach/ops/provision.rst

 resources in a moment.)
-Realistically, the goal is to minimize the number and complexity of configuration steps required beyond physically connecting the device, keeping in mind that we are starting with commodity hardware received directly from a vendor (and not a plug-and-play appliance that has been prepped).
+Realistically, the goal is to minimize the number and complexity of configuration steps required beyond physically connecting the device, keeping in mind that we are starting with commodity hardware received directly from a vendor, and not a plug-and-play appliance that has been prepped.

 When a cloud is built from virtual resources (e.g., VMs instantiated on a commercial cloud) the "install" step for is carried out by